chengcailiu/LuCaFound/pretrain/README.md

 This repository contains the pretraining code for the CT-report contrastive learning stage of LuCaFound.
 The codebase is organized around a Swin3D image encoder and a BERT text encoder for image-text representation learning on lung CT data and paired reports.

-The intended pretraining workflow is:

-1. Use the CT volume path to load the image.
-2. Use the 20-class text path to load the structured 20-class findings text.
-3. Extract 20 binary supervision labels from that 20-class findings text.
-4. Use the original report path to load the raw report text.
-5. Use the original report text for text encoding, and use the 20-class labels for the auxiliary multi-label classification loss during pretraining.

 ## What Is Included